getodk/docs/odk1-src/form-widgets.rst

 appearance
   :tc:`field-list`

-The :tc:`field-list` appearance attribute, applied to a group of questions, displays them all on a single screen.
+The :tc:`field-list` appearance attribute, applied to a group of widgets, displays them all on a single screen.

 .. warning::

   Do not include a question that depends on a previous answer in the same field list as the previous question it depends on.

-  Relevance and calculations are determined on :gesture:`swipe`, which does not happen between questions that are grouped on the same page.
+  Relevance and calculation values are determined when the screen advances, which does not happen between questions that are grouped on the same page.
   Therefore,
-  including a question and its dependent together in a field list will fail.
+  including a question and its dependent together in a field list will not work as expected.

 Select widgets included in a :tc:`field-list` group can have one of several :th:`appearance` attributes: